 As the U.S. Cybersecurity & Infrastructure Security Agency (CISA) advises, you should always use more than just a username and password.
 MFA is one of the most effective ways to secure your accounts.
 At the same time, you should also manage user permissions carefully, giving team members access only to the files they absolutely need for their jobs.
 This principle of least privilege minimizes risk if an account is ever compromised.

-Encrypt Your Most Sensitive Data
+Always Encrypt Your Most Sensitive Data

 Encryption is the process of scrambling your data so it becomes unreadable to anyone without the proper key.
 It’s a fundamental part of modern cloud security.
 Your data should be encrypted both when it’s “in transit” (moving between your computer and the cloud) and when it’s “at rest” (sitting on the server).